Fleppe/mrvk_simulation/readme.md

 The fused estimate is published as the `odom → base_link` transform and on the `/odometry/filtered` topic.
 Parameters can be configured in `config/ekf.yaml`.

 ---
+### Notes
+- plugins for LiDAR, RGB-D camera and IMU are in world .sdf files, so if you want to change the simulation world, you must also include plugins in the file.
 ### Known bugs

 - LiDAR visualisation